oilspillmodeling/SpillModelingGlossary/source/index.rst

 `Dispersant Wikipedia page <https://en.wikipedia.org/wiki/Oil_dispersants>`_

 Dispersion
 ----------

-In the oil spill modeling (and oil spill response) community, dispersion refers to the process of oil being broken up into very small droplets that tend to stay mixed into the water column, rather than rising back to the surface to
+In the oil spill modeling (and oil spill response) community, dispersion refers to the process of oil being broken up into very small droplets that tend to stay mixed into the water column, rather than rising back to the surface to (re) form surface sheens.

 This can be a bit confusing, as in the general sense, "dispersion" is defined as:

    The action or process of distributing things or people over a wide area

 And it is often used in the oceanographic community to describe a variety of processes that "distribute" tracers or contaminants -- vertical mixing and diffusion, horizontal transport, etc.

-Often dispersion is referred to as "Natural Dispersion" or "Chemical Dispersion" depending on whether chemical dispersants were applied to the oil.
+Often dispersion is referred to as either "Natural Dispersion" or "Chemical Dispersion" depending on whether a chemical :ref:`Dispersant` was applied to the oil.
 But the physical process is the same.
 Some prefer the term "Chemically Enhanced Dispersion" for dispersion that occurs when dispersants have been applied.

 Emulsion